-Babies and Bumps - New parents and parents-to-be are invited to meet other Imperial colleagues in a similar situation for informal networking and mutual support over tea/coffee.
+Babies and Bumps - New parents and parents-to-be are invited to meet other Imperial colleagues in a similar situation for informal networking and mutual support.
 HR will be present to answer any questions in relation to maternity, paternity and shared parental leave.
-For further information of network meeting dates and details of who to contact, please view the relevant campus meeting dates.
+For further information of network meeting dates and details of who to contact, please view the relevant meeting dates.

 Coaching and mentoring for parents - The Learning and Development team offer Coaching and Mentoring which can be very beneficial to parents.
 Coaching is a 1-2-1 process that helps individuals think through their options in relation to a range of situations they may be facing in the workplace.
 Coaching is a confidential and voluntary process, involving up to 4 meetings over a period of 3-6 months.
 Mentoring is a widely used development tool that has proved to have a beneficial impact on effectiveness, confidence and career advancement.
 At the heart of mentoring is a relationship based on trust and mutual regard where one colleague uses their expertise and knowledge to support the development of another colleague.
 Find out more about coaching and mentoring.

-Working parents, preparing for maternity and new fathers/partners workshop – these workshops look at both the practical and emotional aspects to enable you to develop in your career through effective planning and communication.
+Working parents, preparing for parental leave and new expecting partners workshops – these workshops look at both the practical and emotional aspects to enable you to develop in your career through effective planning and communication.
 The courses are free to College staff.
-Further information can be found on the Equality website.
+Further information can be found on the family leave webpages.